-After shoppers move on to the checkout step, the site redirects them to a secured payment page hosted by the payment service provider (PSP) to complete the payment.
+After shoppers move on to the checkout step, the site redirects them to a secure payment page hosted by the payment service provider (PSP) to complete the payment.
 This PSP will check the card’s validity and perform authorization.
-Once completed, the shoppers will be redirected back to the ecommerce site.
+Once completed, the shoppers will be redirected back to the e-commerce site.

 On-site payment gateways (Direct payment gateways)

 Most large-scale businesses prefer on-site payments entirely handled on their servers.
 In this way, customers can enter credit card details directly on the site.
-This provides a seamless checkout experience and fastens the process.
-Businesses have complete control over the checkout process, including the ability to offer specials and add-ons to boost sales before final checkout.
+This payment gateway provides a seamless checkout experience and fastens the process.
+Businesses have complete control over the checkout process, including offering specials and add-ons to boost sales before final checkout.

 - Paypal offers online checkout experiences, invoicing, and In-person payments best fit for online businesses that need easy online payments.

-- Stripe is an online payment API that’s best fit for high-tech B2C ecommerce businesses.
+- Stripe is an online payment API that’s the best fit for high-tech B2C e-commerce businesses.

 - Square provides POS systems, online checkout experiences, and invoicing best fit for brick-and-mortar businesses.